MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-package-actions.md

 After the package status is updated in the database, it is replicated to other sites via database replication.

-## Distribute a package to Pull DP
+## Distribute a package to pull DP

-The following steps outline the flow of events when a Package is distributed to a Pull DP in the Primary Site and this Primary Site Server in question already has a copy of the Package in the Content Library.
+The following steps outline the flow of events when a Package is distributed to a pull DP in the primary site and this primary site server in question already has a copy of the package in the content library.

 ### Step 1: Administrator distribute the package to the DP.
-The Administrator can do so from the Admin Console connected directly to the Primary Site in question or CAS or a different Primary Site
+The administrator can do so from the admin console connected directly to the primary site in question or the central administration site or a different Primary Site

-After the administrator distributed the package to a DP from the console, Console calls the `AddDistributionPoints` method of the appropriate derived class of `SMS_Package` (`SMS_ContentPackage` for applications in the example below) class to add the specified DP to the package. **SMSProv.log** shows:
+After the administrator distributed the package to a DP from the console, console calls the `AddDistributionPoints` method of the appropriate derived class of `SMS_Package` (`SMS_ContentPackage` for applications in the example below) class to add the specified DP to the package. **SMSProv.log** shows:

 > SMS Provider 22172 (0x569c) Context: SMSAppName=Configuration Manager Administrator console~
 > SMS Provider 22172 (0x569c) ExecMethodAsync : SMS_ContentPackage.PackageID='P010000F'::AddDistributionPoints~